lvgl/docs_old/en/_build/html/_sources/object-types/list.md.txt

 The Lists are built from a background [Page](/object-types/page) and [Buttons](/object-types/btn) on it.
 The Buttons contain an optional icon-like [Image](/object-types/img) (which can be a symbol too) and a [Label](/object-types/label).
-When the list become long enough it can be scrolled.
+When the list becomes long enough it can be scrolled.

 ### Add buttons
-You can add new list element with `lv_list_add(list, &icon_img, "Text", event_cb)` or with symbol `lv_list_add(list, SYMBOL_EDIT, "Edit text")`.
+You can add new list element with `lv_list_add_btn(list, &icon_img, "Text", event_cb)` or with symbol `lv_list_add_btn(list, SYMBOL_EDIT, "Edit text")`.
-If you do no want to add image use `NULL` as file name.
+If you do not want to add image use `NULL` as file name.
 The function returns with a pointer to the created button to allow further configurations.

 The width of the buttons is set to maximum according to the object width.
 The height of the buttons are adjusted automatically according to the content. (*content height* + *padding.top* + *padding.bottom*).